-Rachelle loves mint chocolate chip ice cream, chocolate, and most of all, coffee!
+Rachelle considers herself a “foodie” and a lover of anything with coffee!
 Her perfect Saturday morning starts with a trip to the Madison Farmer’s Market.

 Sadie has been to the home of the Loch Ness Monster in Scotland, she volunteered for a Scottish SLP at a boarding school for kids with special needs in Scotland and her secret talent is that she can make ANYTHING fit in a suitcase!

-Sam was a New Years baby, has run 2 half marathons, and has the world’s biggest sweet tooth!
+Sam was a New Years baby, has run 2 half marathons, and has a big sweet tooth!

 Sam graduated from the University of Wisconsin- La Crosse with a Doctor of Physical Therapy degree (DPT) and a Bachelor of Science in Biology.
 She gained pediatric experience in PT school helping run an after school program to increase physical activity in kids with disabilities, researching the effects of martial arts on children with autism spectrum disorder, and acting as a personal care assistant for a young boy with cerebral palsy.
 After completing a pediatric clinical in Abilene, TX, she knew a career in pediatrics was the right choice for her!
 Seeing kiddos achieve their own goals to help make daily life easier and more fun became her passion.
-Sam has experience working with children with Cerebral Palsy, Developmental Delays, Spina Bifida, Down syndrome, toe walking, Autism Spectrum Disorder, Torticollis, Hydrocephalus, and genetic conditions including Turner syndrome, Angelman syndrome, Ataxia Telangiectasia, and Prader Willi syndrome among others.
-In her free time, Sam loves doing anything outside, including volleyball, basketball, softball, and golf, as well as hiking and running.
-She also enjoys cooking, reading, and spending time with her friends, family, and fiancé.
-Sam is so excited to be part of the Communication Innovations team and to work in such a fun firstname.lastname@example.org
+Sam has experience working in outpatient pediatrics and school based physical therapy.
+In her free time, Sam loves doing anything outside- including volleyball and softball, as well as hiking and running.
+She also enjoys cooking, reading, and spending time with her friends and family.
+Sam is so excited to be part of the Communication Innovations team and work in such a fun email@example.com

 Shannon earned her Bachelor's degree from the University of Wisconsin-Madison in Communicative Sciences and Disorders and her Master's degree in Speech Language Pathology from Radford University in Virginia.
 Before moving to Virginia, she worked for Communication Development Center, Integrated Development Services, and United Cerebral Palsy in Madison.
-She has experience working with children with cerebral palsy, autism, Down Syndrome, language disorders, alternative and augmentative communication needs, motor speech disorders, fluency disorders, and articulation & phonology disorders.
-Outside of work, Shannon enjoys spending time with family and friends, and playing with her puppy.
-Shannon is so incredibly excited to be part of the CI email@example.com
+She has experience working with children with a variety of communication needs, and is particularly passionate about beginner communicators and those who use augmentative and alternative communication (AAC).
+Shannon enjoys working closely with families and loves to help empower children with communication, in whatever form it may take!
+Outside of work, Shannon enjoys spending time with family and friends, crafting, watching too much TV, and playing with her two goldendoodles.
+Shannon is so incredibly excited to be part of the CI firstname.lastname@example.org